gshearer/dhqemu/README.md

 ## Usage

-Usage: dhqemu command guestname args
+Usage: dhqemu command guestname args:
 Where command is one of:

   boot     :: power on guest